Best Startup Business Loans in April 2025

 +

-Once your business has been operating for at least two years and earns over $100,000 a year, you can upgrade to Bank of America’s unsecured line of credit, which is a more typical line of credit with funding starting at $10,000.
+Once your business has been in operation for at least two years, with an annual revenue of $100,000 or more, you can upgrade to Bank of America’s unsecured line of credit, which is a more typical line of credit with funding starting at $10,000.
 Bank of America also offers rate discounts with its Preferred Rewards for Business program.

 How to qualify